On fibrations of Lie groupoids: Classification of locally topological product Lie groupoid fibrations

-In the subsection w.r.t equivalence of Lie groupoid extensions we classify all Lie groupoid extensions with band induced from $\bar\Lambda$ via \eqref{E induced-Lambda-U}.
-By definition of Lie groupoid extensions, every Lie groupoid extension $\G\xrightarrow{\phi}\K$ has a refinement $\G[\phi^*\mc U]\rto\K[\mc U]$ being a topological product Lie groupoid extension; and by the Definition \ref{D equivalence-extension} of equivalence of Lie groupoid extensions $\G\xrightarrow{\phi}\K$ is equivalent to $\G[\phi^*\mc U]\rto\K[\mc U]$.
-However, there would exist topological product Lie groupoid extension of refinement of $\K$ by $\A$ that is not a refinement of a Lie groupoid $\G\xrightarrow{\phi}\K$ of $\K$ by $\A$.
+In this subsection, w.r.t. equivalence of locally topological product Lie groupoid fibrations we classify all locally topological product Lie groupoid fibrations with band induced by $\bar\Lambda$ via \eqref{E induced-Lambda-U}.
+By the definition of locally topological product Lie groupoid fibrations, every locally topological product Lie groupoid fibration $\G\xrightarrow{\phi}\K$ has a refinement $\G[\phi^*\mc U]\rto\K[\mc U]$ that is isomorphic to a topological product Lie groupoid fibration; and by the Definition \ref{D equivalence-extension} of equivalence of locally topological product Lie groupoid fibrations, $\G\xrightarrow{\phi}\K$ is equivalent to $\G[\phi^*\mc U]\rto\K[\mc U]$.
+However, there would exist topological product Lie groupoid fibrations over refinements of $\K$ with fiber $\A$ that are not refinements of locally topological product Lie groupoid fibrations $\G\xrightarrow{\phi}\K$ over $\K$ with fiber $\A$.
 So we consider the following set

-Denote the quotient of this set by the equivalence relation between Lie groupoid extensions given in Definition \ref{D equivalence-extension} by $ \mathrm{Ext}(\K,\A,\bar \Lambda). $
+Denote by $ \mathrm{LTPLGF}(\K,\A,\bar \Lambda)$ the quotient of this set by the equivalence relation between locally topological product Lie groupoid fibrations given in Definition \ref{D equivalence-extension}.

 First of all we have the following two simple lemmas. \begin{lemma} Every generalized cocycle $(\Lambda,\Omega)$ over $\K$ pulls back to a generalized cocycle $(\Lambda_{\mc U},\Omega_{\mc U}):=\sq_{\mc U}^*(\Lambda,\Omega)$ over $\K[\mc U]$ with